 In November 2013, Lubbock Moonlight Musicals launched a new series of productions known as Moonlight Broadway.
 These productions were staged indoors at the Lubbock Memorial Civic Center, with Les Misérables leading the way.
 The production was welcomed by Lubbock with overwhelming enthusiasm.
 The following autumn, Lubbock Moonlight Musicals produced a Moonlight Broadway production of CATS, starring Ken Page, of the original Broadway cast, as “Old Deuteronomy” and local actress, Ann Marie Nichols, as “Grizabella.”
 Yvonne Racz Key of Ballet Lubbock choreographed the stunning show.

 Staging professional shows by a Lubbock company allows local professional-level performers an opportunity to shine.
 In May of 2015, the third Moonlight Broadway production, Mary Poppins, took flight to rave reviews.
 Phantom of the Opera, Beauty and the Beast, and the Little Mermaid were among audience favorites during this professional series.

 In the midst of the COVID-19 pandemic, Lubbock Moonlight Musicals took stock of the values and goals that originally started the organization.
 In that spirit, we are moving forward with an eye on collaboration.
 The people of Lubbock are the lifeblood of our organization and we want to make sure they are all represented by what we offer to the community.
-To kick off our drive towards inclusion and openness, we are thrilled to announce Frank Rendon as our new Operations Coordinator and Tom Laney III as our new Marketing and Development Coordinator.
+To kick off our drive towards inclusion and openness, we are thrilled to announce Frank Rendon as our new Director of Operations and Tom Laney III as our new Executive Director.
 These gentlemen are already hard at work devising plans and strategies to ensure that Lubbock Moonlight Musicals listens to the community and is a leader in

 providing opportunity for all of our local talent.